TYPEONEERROR

 Computers

-My daily driver is a 2019 MacBook Pro.
-I use the MBP to connect to a NUC running Ubunutu Server.
-Keeps those MBP fans on chill.
-I’d have a difficult time leaving macOS as my GUI, so having a second machine is kiler.
+My daily driver is a 14” 2023 MacBook Pro M2.
+I sometimes use the MBP to connect to an Intel NUC running Ubunutu Server.
+I’d have a difficult time leaving macOS as my GUI, so having a second machine is pretty killer.

 Intel NUC